 Some of the specific immune proteins that are involved in atopic dermatitis inflammation are called interleukin-4 (IL-4) and interleukin-13 (IL-13).
 Dupixent blocks these proteins to slow down the immune response, decreasing atopic dermatitis symptoms.

 Other biologic treatments for atopic dermatitis are currently being studied.
 Some of these potential treatments work similarly to Dupixent, while others work differently.

 Who is a Good Candidate for Biological Treatments for Atopic Dermatitis?

 Patients six years of age or older with moderate-to-severe atopic dermatitis that has not responded to topical prescription therapies can benefit from biologic treatment.
 During your consultation, be sure to let your dermatologist know if you have eye problems, are pregnant, breastfeeding, or plan on becoming pregnant, or if you are scheduled to receive any live vaccinations.
 Overall, the best way to determine if biological treatment is right for you is through a consultation at our office.
-Whether or not biologic treatments are right for you will depend on multiple factors, including your medical conditions, the severity of your atopic dermatitis, and your symptoms.
+Whether or not biological treatments are right for you will depend on multiple factors, including your medical conditions, the severity of your atopic dermatitis, and your symptoms.

 What to Expect During Biological Treatments for Atopic Dermatitis?

 Dupixent is a prescription medication that is given as a subcutaneous injection and is not a steroid cream.
 It is available as a pre-filled syringe or a pre-filled pen, depending on your preference.
 It is important that you use this medication exactly as prescribed.
 Your dermatologist will inform you on how much Dupixent to inject and how often to inject it for the best results.
 Do not hesitate to contact our office if you have any questions regarding how to properly take your medication, as we want you to have the best possible results.